finkbeiner-lab/Galaxy_Installer/README.md

 ## Zsh plugins
 This installer copies the plugin `galaxy_control` into your Zsh environment's plugin directory (usually ~/.oh-my-zsh/custom/plugins).
 Zsh runs the control script `galaxy_control.plugin.zsh` to setup shortcuts in your shell context (usually via ~/.zshrc) to run galaxy commands (start|stop|etc).

+### Advanced Usage
+Under the hood, the shortcuts are using galaxy's `run.sh` script to start it.
+They will pass on additional arguments supplied to them on to `run.sh` (which Galaxy itself passes on to other scripts).
+So `galaxy start <foo>` calls `run.sh <foo>`.
+This could be helpful if there are extra flags you want to send to Galaxy.

 # Help!
 ### 1. Logs